kaspermunch/PopulationGenomicsCourse/Exercises/Heritability/README.md

  *4) How much of the phenotypic variance can be explained by the genetic variants on chromosome 6?
 (You can use the “--chr” flag in plink to build a GRM only using variants from a particular chromosome)*

-*5) Does chromosome 6 contribute more to the heritability than would be expected how many of the genetic variants in the data set are located on chr6? (you can use the genetic map in gwa.bim to see the location of the variants).*
+*5) Does chromosome 6 contribute more to the heritability than would be expected?
+How many of the genetic variants in the data set are located on chr 6? (you can use the genetic map in gwa.bim to see the location of the variants).*